PICMG/iot_configurator/README.md

 The configurator was developed using Maven, the IntelliJ Idea IDE, and Java 16 on Microsoft Windows

 ## Test Config
-Add this line to the maven commands in the configuration section on Intellij clean install test
+Add this line to the maven commands in the configuration section on IntelliJ

+`clean install test`

 ## Run Config
-Add this line to the maven commands in the configuration section on Intellij clean javafx:run -f pom.xml
+Add this line to the maven commands in the configuration section on IntelliJ

+`clean javafx:run -f pom.xml`